-Concurrent to this year's Taste of Cincinnati food festival on 4th Street, the NBC show American Ninja Warrior (ANW) filmed an episode of its 11th season during early morning hours along 2nd Street that weekend.
+Concurrent to 2019's Taste of Cincinnati food festival on 4th Street, the NBC show American Ninja Warrior (ANW) filmed an episode of its 11th season during early morning hours along 2nd Street that weekend.
 Thousands came out to watch an elite roster of competitors lunge, grab, balance, hang, and pull their way to completing the producers' ultra-challenging physical obstacles.
 The episode aired on NBC several months later to an audience of millions, placing both Cincinnati and the episode's contestants in the national spotlight.

 During that time, local ANW training gym Nati Ninja joined the spotlight for its role in preparing several contestants for their run at the course.
 As a result, gym-owner and veteran ninja warrior James Wilson saw an influx of prospective ninja warriors join his ever-growing Blue Ash gym soon thereafter.

-His mission is simple: train the minds and bodies of those who want to compete at the American Ninja Warrior level to successfully conquer the show's courses using the facility he's custom built.
+His mission is simple: train the minds and bodies of those who want to compete at the American Ninja Warrior level to successfully conquer the show's courses using the facility he's custom-built.
 As the first Cincinnatian to run an ANW obstacle course years ago, he takes the mission personally.

 "I want to see more competitors coming out of Cincinnati," Wilson says.
-"With me being the first ever, I feel like it's my responsibility."
+"With me being the first-ever, I feel like it's my responsibility."

-To achieve that, he's keeping pace with the show's constantly changing series of obstacles.
+To achieve that, he's keeping pace with the show's continually changing series of obstacles.
 We visited the gym over a year and a half ago, and since then, Wilson's added several new pieces of equipment to the facility.
 With those upgrades, he can better train prospective ninjas to do what they all set out to do: win.

 "I realized really fast that Ninja Warrior is always changing up their obstacles.
 If we're training here at the show level, we should do pretty decent on the show," he explains.